Rep. Lindsey Graham To Trump: ‘Don’t Take Bad Deal, Let Obamacare Collapse’

 Lindsey concluded his remarks on the Trumpcare (aka the American Healthcare Act, or AHCA) by saying again to President Trump and Republicans “slow down, observe this report, and remember that we’re going to own what we do here for the rest of our political lives.”

-Before letting Lindsey Graham off the hook for the night, O’Reilly asked him about the wiretapping allegations Trump made about former President Obama, admitting the President “walked those comments back today,” but wondered what more would come of it.
+Before letting Lindsey Graham off the hook for the night, O’Reilly asked him about the wiretapping allegations Trump made about former President Obama, admitting the president “walked those comments back today,” but wondered what more would come of it.

 “I think I owe it to the people of the United States to let you know if there was a warrant issued by a lawful authority for the surveillance of President Trump,” Graham said, assuring viewers he would be asking for “any evidence of a warrant, and if there was no warrant, then we’ll have solved this problem.
 We all need to know if a warrant was issued.”

-Senator Lindsey Graham feuded often with President Trump during the primary season, referring to his then opponent on more than one occasion as a “jackass” and remarking that a Trump nomination would guarantee a Hillary Clinton Presidency.
+Senator Lindsey Graham feuded often with President Trump during the primary season, referring to his then opponent on more than one occasion as a “jackass” and remarking that a Trump nomination would guarantee a Hillary Clinton presidency.

 Trump volleyed back by painting Graham as a loser for his low polling and even sharing his personal cellphone number at a public press conference.

 While the overall tone of Graham’s and Trump’s dealings has been less combative since Trump secured the White House, some conservative critics — like Sean Hannity — have continued to take shots at Graham.
-Recently, in an article linked above, Hannity even wondered when Graham was going to become a Democrat after comments Graham made showing concern that Trump was accusing a former President of potentially illegal activities in the Obama wiretapping accusations.
+Recently, in an article linked above, Hannity even wondered when Graham was going to become a Democrat after comments Graham made showing concern that Trump was accusing a former president of potentially illegal activities in the Obama wiretapping accusations.

 Stop being used by the #Dems @SenJohnMcCain & @LindseyGrahamSC or just join them.
 Nobody cares.